Srekel/the-debuginator/README.md

 # The Debuginator

-A juicy hierarchical scrollable accordion debug menu intended for games.
+A juicy feature-packed debug menu intended for games.

 It's conceptually based on the debug menu I wrote at Fatshark for **Warhammer: End Times – Vermintide**, where it was - and still is! - used extensively by everyone.
 Quote by one of the game designers during the Christmas party: *"The debug menu saved man-years for us"*.
 He was drunk.
 But not wrong.